What sort of theme do I have?) you may have noticed a gadget in the blog-footer called attribution. This gives credit to:

 (I haven't tested this again lately - it may be that it works again too.)

-But changing the template-name may mean you don't get improvements that Google apply to the standard templates in future (eg support for new browser features, bug-fixes).
+But changing the theme-name may mean you don't get improvements that Google apply to the standard theme in future (eg support for new browser features, bug-fixes).

-It may also mean that you get less-sympathetic responses to future question in the Blogger Help Forum: when people use 3rd party templates, one regular reply to, "how do I do XXXX to my template" is "ask your template provider."
+It may also mean that you get less-sympathetic responses to future question in the Blogger Help Forum: when people use 3rd party themes, and ask "how do I do XXXX to my theme" one regular reply is "ask your theme provider."

-To avoid this, you should at very least remember what template you were using, and possible even rename yours to something like "WHATEVER, based on Awesome".
+To avoid this, you should at very least remember what theme you were using, and possible even rename yours to something like "WHATEVER, based on Awesome".

 Adding a CSS rule to hide the attribution gadget